Fujiwara no Kiyokawa: Life

 At the New Year's greeting ceremony in 753 where the various domains offered well-wishes to the Tang Emperor, the Japanese delegation was seated in the second position on the west side, after the Tibetan Empire.
 Meanwhile, Silla was seated in the first position on the east side.
 Komaro protested, and the Japanese envoy changed seats with Silla in order to save face.

 Almost a year later, Kiyokawa's group set out to return to Japan, accompanied by Abe no Nakamaro, who had lived in China for 35 years and was a high official there as well.
 The monk Jianzhen wished to accompany them, but as the Tang government had forbidden his departure from China, Kiyokawa refused him.
 However, the vice-envoy Komaro snuck him on board.
-Their ships departed from Yangzhou, but the boat carrying Kiyokawa and Nakamaro met a strong headwind and washed ashore farther south, in what is now northern Vietnam.
-The natives attacked the ship, killing many of its crew, and Kiyokawa and Nakamaro barely escaped with their lives.
+Their ships departed from Yangzhou, but the boat carrying Kiyokawa and Nakamaro met a strong headwind and washed ashore farther south, in what is now southern Vietnam.
+The crew encountered bandits who attacked the ship, killing some of the crew, and most of the crew died of tropical diseases.
+Kiyokawa and Nakamaro barely escaped with their lives.
 The second ship, carrying Jianzhen, reached Japan without incident.
 In 755, Kiyokawa and Nakamaro returned to Chang'an.
 Kiyokawa took up the Tang-style name of Heqing (河清), and became the chief of the Secretary Ministry (秘書監).